Committees and Meetings

 Individual governors also carry out specific roles, for example we have a governor linked to most areas of the curriculum, as well as a governor for each of the year groups.
 These governors will carry out visits to the school to meet with subject leader/class teachers to see the work taking place and write reports which are shared with the rest of the governing body.

-The work of the governing body is ably supported by a Clerk, Alex Rigler who works hard to ensure that we produce and regularly review statutory polices as well as putting together the agenda for full Governing Body Meetings and taking and writing the minutes for these meetings.
-From January 2022 Alex was supported by Jodie from the school office who has taken over the preparation of the agenda and minute taking of the various committees.
+The work of the governing body is ably supported by a Clerk, who works hard to ensure that we produce and regularly review statutory polices as well as putting together the agenda for full Governing Body Meetings and taking and writing the minutes for these meetings.
+From January 2022, our clerk has been supported by Jodie from the school office who has taken over the preparation of the agenda and minute taking of the various committees.